Courseiva

 Why this answer

 Pair programming is a core XP practice where two developers work together at one workstation.
-Sprint Review (A) is Scrum, Backlog Grooming (C) is common in Scrum, and Velocity Tracking (D) is a measurement used in various methodologies.
+Sprint Review (option D) is a Scrum ceremony, Backlog Grooming (option C) is a Scrum practice, and Velocity Tracking (option B) is a metric used in various agile methodologies.

 MCQmedium